Magnetoelectric effect in multiferroic metals via a direct spin-charge interaction

 Multiferroics, which combine ferroelectricity and magnetism, constitute a fascinating class of magnetoelectric systems\cite{multiferro-1}.
 Their capacity to modulate magnetic properties via electric fields, and conversely, to modulate electrical properties via magnetic fields, confers a wide range of potential applications in fields such as spintronic devices, memories, and data storage\cite{multiferro-2,multiferro-3}.
-Traditionally, magnetoelectric multiferroics have been assumed to exist exclusively in insulating materials with a well-defined band gap.
-This constraint arises because, in metals, the screening of free charge carriers repels externally applied electric fields to the material surface, preventing sufficient penetration to modulate magnetism.
-However, when the characteristic dimension of the material is reduced to a scale comparable to the electric field penetration depth, the modulating effect is reinstated\cite{efield-exp,Weisheit}.
-For instance, experiments on the metallic surface of iron films have demonstrated the switching effect of electric fields on magnetic order\cite{iron}.
+Traditionally, research on magnetoelectric multiferroics has primarily focused on insulating materials with well-defined bandgaps, paying little attention to metals.
+This disregard stems from two major considerations.
+On the one hand, the screening of free charge carriers in metals repels applied electric fields to their surfaces, hindering the observation of significant electric field effects.
+Yet when the characteristic dimension of the metal is reduced to a scale comparable to the electric field penetration depth, electric field effects can become pronounced.
+With the realization of room-temperature electric field modulation of coercivity in FePt and FePd films\cite{Weisheit}, much progress has been made in the electrically controlled magnetism of metals\cite{Matsukura,DuanCG}.
+On the other hand, metallicity and ferroelectricity are difficult to reconcile.
+Although the ferroelectric metal was proposed sixty years ago\cite{Anderson}, it was only recently that LiOsO$_3$\cite{ShiY} was confirmed as the first ferroelectric-like metal, followed by ferroelectric switching in conductive WTe$_2$ flakes\cite{wte2-exp}.